martymcflywa/honours/README.md

 - Java installed and bin is accessible from path
 - Maven installed and bin is accessible from path

 The script conveniently wraps the build, and execution of the applications.
-Maven is invoked first, to build the project and its modules, execute unit tests and then package each assembly into its own self-contained executable jar.
+Maven is invoked first, to build the project and its modules, and packages each assembly into its own self-contained executable jar.

-Once the build is complete, the persistence layer is started as a background process first, then the server as a background process as well, then the client in the foreground.
+Once the build is complete, `rmiregistry` is started as a background process, so that any servers can register their objects to the service and make them available to clients.
+The persistence service is then started as a background process, as well as the server, then the client in the foreground.

 If the client is shutdown gracefully, the script will also shut down persistence and server background processes.

 ### Manual invocation

-1. Build the project using maven
+1. Build the project using maven, skipping unit tests
-  - `mvn clean verify`
+  - `mvn clean package -Dmaven.test.skip=true`
+2. Set the remote interfaces package to the `CLASSPATH` environment variable
+  - Windows: `set CLASSPATH .\honours-interfaces\target\honours-interfaces-2.0.0-SNAPSHOT.jar`
+  - Linux/MacOS: `CLASSPATH=./honours-interfaces/target/honours-interfaces-2.0.0-SNAPSHOT.jar`
-2. Execute the persistence service as background process (or in a separate console)
+3. Execute the persistence service as background process (or in a separate console)
-  - `java -jar -Djava.security.policy=security.policy ./honours-persist/target/honours-persist-0.1.0-SNAPSHOT-jar-with-dependencies.jar &`
+  - `java -jar -Djava.security.policy=security.policy ./honours-persist/target/honours-persist-2.0.0-SNAPSHOT-jar-with-dependencies.jar &`
 3. Execute the server in the server as a background process (or in a separate console)
-  - `java -jar -Djava.security.policy=security.policy ./honours-server/target/honours-server-0.1.0-SNAPSHOT-jar-with-dependencies.jar &`
+  - `java -jar -Djava.security.policy=security.policy ./honours-server/target/honours-server-2.0.0-SNAPSHOT-jar-with-dependencies.jar &`
 4. Execute the client in the foreground (or in a separate console)
-  - `java -jar -Djava.security.policy=security.policy ./honours-client/target/honours-client-0.1.0-SNAPSHOT-jar-with-dependencies.jar`
+  - `java -jar -Djava.security.policy=security.policy ./honours-client/target/honours-client-2.0.0-SNAPSHOT-jar-with-dependencies.jar`

 ## Operation examples